 - Type II – details the operational effectiveness of those systems.

-Need Help With SOC 2 Compliance?
+Need to Comply With SOC 2?

-The 5 Trust Service Principles of SOC Compliance (TSP)
+The Trust Service Principles of SOC Compliance

 Information and systems are available for operation and use to meet the entity’s objectives.